WANNA HOIST COUNTRY’s FLAG ON INDEPENDENCE DAY? KEEP IN MIND THESE DOs AND DON’Ts:

 August 15 is a day that inspires patriotic fervour across the country as citizens recall the sacrifices made by the country’s freedom warriors in India’s fight for independence.
 August 15 is a national holiday observed across the country, and the Indian Tricolor is seen hoisted in schools, colleges, housing societies, companies, at celebratory events, etc. The flag, on the other hand, is a national emblem that cannot be used in the wrong way.
 Hence, the Flag Code of India was released by the government.

+[Do like our FACEBOOK page, share your views and opinions on TWITTER.
 You can also follow us on INSTAGRAM and do join our WHATSAPP group for latest updates.